Like many little kids, I played sports through local youth recreation leagues. Some of my favorite memories formed on a softball field.

 Maybe you wonder about that, too.

 How often do we tell a story about ourselves, and then keep repeating that same story until it becomes our reality?
-How often do we meet an obstacle and stop before we truly get started, giving up before we seek to be our very best?
+And how often do we meet an obstacle and stop before we truly get started, giving up before we seek to be our very best?

-My days of playing softball ended long ago, but each day that I try something new and my self-doubt starts creeping in, I remember how I used to believe I could never get faster.
+My days of playing softball ended long ago, but each day that I try something new and my self-doubt starts creeping in now, I remember how I used to believe I could never get faster.

-I think about how I gave up playing a sport I enjoyed because I told myself stories that weren’t completely true.
-I let my self-doubt and insecurity stop me, and I didn’t put in the effort.
+I gave up playing a sport I enjoyed because I told myself stories that weren’t completely true.
+Letting my self-doubt and insecurity stop me, I didn’t do anything different or put in the effort.

 I’m too _____.

 What limiting beliefs do you have about yourself?
-Where do you want to go in your life?
-What’s it look like to be the best you that you can imagine?
+How are they getting in the way of what you want in life, and for your health?
+What’s the best outcome you can imagine?

-What stories about your life do you need to rewrite to get yourself there?
+And what stories do you need to rewrite to get yourself there?

 Let’s play ball.